iTwin/unreal-engine-3dft-plugin/README.md

 1. Create and configure your iTwin Platform account.

     a) Go to the [iTwin Platform developer portal](https://developer.bentley.com/) and create an account.
+You can [these instructions](https://developer.bentley.com/tutorials/quickstart-web-and-service-apps/#12-register-your-application).

     b) Go to [My Models](https://developer.bentley.com/my-imodels/) and create a new iModel.